Dealing with Death on Our Path of Creating

 The military culture of the Spartans of Ancient Greece was similar.
 Spartan warriors were trained to fight from boyhood.
 When they left home for war, their wives traditionally said to them: “Come back with your shield or on it;” meaning, “Don’t dare surrender or run, only come back victorious with your shield or else come back dead or wounded and carried on your shield.”
 (See also Bettany Hughes (currently Visiting Research Fellow at King’s College London), The Spartans, a PBS Home Video documentary.)

 The North American Plains Indians (including the Blackfoot, Comanche, Cheyenne, Cree, Apache and a number of other tribes) also believed that a warrior should die in battle.
 When a warrior decided he was too old to fight the enemy, he would declare that he was going to “stake himself out.”
 In the company of other braves, the old fighter would ride to the enemy, dismount, and tie his ankle to a stake with a leather thong.
-Then, braves of the enemy tribe would ride against him, fighting mounted-spear to his hand-held spear, until the old warrior was killed.
-17
+Then, braves of the enemy, mounted on their war ponies, would take turns galloping against him, attacking with hand-held spears, until the old warrior was killed.
+18

 From the viewpoint of the tribe, the old brave was no longer useful to the group.
 Group survival is more important than individual survival.
 “Staking yourself out” was a way of showing that lives are not worthy unless they further the sacred life of the tribe as a whole.
 For a warrior, having worth meant having the ability to fight.

 These warrior’s deaths stem from a different world vision of the very nature of Gods (or the Great Spirit) than Christians have.
 Christians want to keep a person alive as long as he or she can still feel and share emotion — especially love.
 Even the tiniest amount of love outweighs the suffering and uselessness of old age.